 - council or city regulations about large public gatherings or activities that may disrupt traffic or public transport

-Below you will find information for organisations thinking about organising a campaign or protest in each of Australia's states and territories.
+You will find information below for organisations thinking about organising a campaign or protest in each of Australia's states and territories.

 If you are planning to hold a protest in Victoria, you should contact the relevant local council.
 The council may require you to hold a permit.
 Different councils have different requirements, including that they may consult with Victoria Police in relation to the planned protest.

 You should contact VicRoads to see if a permit is required where your protest is likely to impact major roads and freeways.

 An unlawful assembly in Victoria is any group of three or more people who come together to commit a crime, or breach the peace.
 Be aware that protesters in Victoria can be charged with obstruction, trespass, offensive behaviour, assaulting, resisting or hindering police, rioting, or damaging property.
-Further information on these charges can be found on the Law Handbook website.
+Further information on these charges can be found in the Fitzroy Legal Service Handbook website.

 Although there is no obligation to inform police of a planned campaign or protest, it is recommended that you do.
 In order to inform the police, you need to send a notice addressed to the Commissioner of Police at Police Headquarters, 1 Charles Street, Parramatta NSW 2150.

-Provided you give the police at least 7 days’ notice of the campaign or protest, the police cannot oppose it unless they apply to a Court to prohibit the public assembly.
+Provided you give the police at least seven days’ notice of the campaign or protest, the police can't oppose it unless they apply to a Court to prohibit the public assembly.
 Once the police have been notified, and provided that the campaign or protest is held substantially in line with the notice, a person cannot be guilty of participating in an unlawful assembly or obstructing any person, vehicle or vessel in a public place by taking part in the campaign or protest.